fuhsjr00/bug.n/doc/Default_configuration.md

 `Config_layoutGapWidth=0`

-The default gap width in px (only even numbers) used in the "tile" and "monocle" layout, i. e. the space between windows and around the layout.
+The default gap width in px (only even numbers) used in the "tile" and "monocle" layout, i.e. the space between windows and around the layout.

 -------------------------------------------------------------------------------
 `Config_layoutMFactor=0.6`